 Covid 19 Risk Assessments

-Want a Risk Assessment of your workplace and roles to identify the level of risk with Covid-19 and if vaccines need to be a control within the workplace?
+Want a Risk Assessment of your workplace and roles to identify the level of risk with Covid-19?
+Assess if ventilation and vaccines need to be controls within the workplace?
 This Risk Assessment could possibly be preparing your business for the future and when vaccinations are more readily available.
 We can help with this.

 At the moment the only practical steps available to employers are:

-Conduct a formal health and safety risk assessment of the workplace and roles, focused on the risks posed by COVID-19, the steps that can be taken to minimise the risks posed by the virus and its spread, and incorporate vaccination as a control mechanism into this.
+Conduct a formal health and safety risk assessment of the workplace and roles, focused on the risks posed by COVID-19, the steps that can be taken to minimise the risks posed by the virus and its spread, and incorporate ventilation, increased cleaning and vaccination as control mechanisms.
 We can assist with this – the objective is to have a proper record for showing why (or why not) certain roles/workplaces would require vaccinations for health and safety reasons.
 This could then be used as the basis for next steps to be taken;

 Consult with all employees to gauge their views on adopting a mandatory vaccination policy – ideally this would be done formally together with providing the reasons why the employer is considering such a move (i.e. the health and safety risk assessment for particular roles/workplaces, as well as information about the benefits of vaccines).
 However, for a small workforce this may be able to be done informally at first to see if everyone is on board – and if so a less-formal process may suffice